 Interested in using Portfolium in your class?

 You may schedule an in-class presentation where CSUN's Portfolium Team will explain the essentials of Portfolium and highlight the importance of an ePortfolio.
 We also offer departmental or large group presentations for faculty and staff as well as a one-on-one consultation as needed.

-There are two types of presentations you may request:
+There are three types of presentations you may request:

-- 30 minutes - Includes a hands-on demo, along with full introduction
+30 minutes - Includes a hands-on demo, along with a full introduction

-"Your presentation was great!
+"This presentation was great!
 Thank you so much for coming to our class.
-I attended a U100 workshop yesterday and spread the word about Portfolium and your presentation!" – Tamra Loeb, Univ.
+I attended a U100 workshop and spread the word about Portfolium and your presentation!" – Tamra Loeb, Univ.
 100 Professor